TargetCall: Eliminating the Wasted Computation in Basecalling via Pre-Basecalling Filtering: Abstract

 \section{Abstract}

 Basecalling is an essential step in nanopore sequencing analysis where the raw signals of nanopore sequencers are converted into nucleotide sequences, i.e., reads.
-State-of-the-art basecallers employ complex {deep learning models} to {achieve} high basecalling accuracy. {This makes basecalling computationally-inefficient and memory-hungry; bottlenecking the entire genome {analysis pipeline}.} {However, for many applications, the majority of reads do no match the reference genome of interest (i.e., target reference) and thus are discarded in later steps in the genomics pipeline, wasting the basecalling computation.}

-{To overcome this issue, we propose \proposal{}, the first} pre-basecalling filter to eliminate the wasted computation in basecalling. \proposal{}'s key idea is to discard reads that will not match the target reference (i.e., \nontarget{} reads) prior to basecalling. \proposal{} consists of two main components: (1)~\BaseConv{}, a lightweight neural network basecaller that produces noisy reads; and (2)~\SimCheck{}, which labels each of these noisy reads as \target{} or \nontarget{} by matching them to {the} target reference. \proposal{} aims to filter out all \nontarget{} reads before basecalling.
-The highly-accurate but slow basecalling is performed only on the raw signals whose noisy reads are labeled as \target{}.

-Our thorough experimental evaluations using both real and simulated data show that \proposal{} 1) improves the end-to-end basecalling performance {of} the state-of-the-art basecaller by \perfoverbasecalling{} while maintaining high (\accoverbasecalling{}) {sensitivity} in keeping \target{} reads, 2) maintains high accuracy in downstream analysis, {3) precisely filters out up to \precisionoverbasecalling{} of \nontarget{} reads, and 4) achieves better performance, throughput, sensitivity, precision, and generality compared to prior works.} We open-source TargetCall to aid future research in pre-basecalling filtering at \href{https://github.com/CMU-SAFARI/TargetCall}{https://github.com/CMU-SAFARI/TargetCall}
+State-of-the-art basecallers employ complex {deep learning models} to {achieve} high basecalling accuracy.
+This makes basecalling computationally inefficient and memory-hungry, bottlenecking the entire genome {analysis pipeline}.
+However, for many applications, the majority of reads do no match the reference genome of interest (i.e., target reference) and thus are discarded in later steps in the genomics pipeline, wasting the basecalling computation.
+To overcome this issue, we propose \proposal{}, the first pre-basecalling filter to eliminate the wasted computation in basecalling. \proposal{}'s key idea is to discard reads that will not match the target reference (i.e., \nontarget{} reads) prior to basecalling. \proposal{} consists of two main components: (1)~\BaseConv{}, a lightweight neural network basecaller that produces noisy reads; and (2)~\SimCheck{}, which labels each of these noisy reads as \target{} or \nontarget{} by matching them to {the} target reference.
+Our thorough experimental evaluations show that \proposal{} 1) improves the end-to-end basecalling runtime performance {of} the state-of-the-art basecaller by \perfoverbasecalling{} while maintaining high ($98.88\%$) {recall} in keeping \target{} reads, 2) maintains high accuracy in downstream analysis, and 3) achieves better runtime performance, throughput, recall, precision, and generality compared to prior works. \proposal{} is available at \href{https://github.com/CMU-SAFARI/TargetCall}{https://github.com/CMU-SAFARI/TargetCall}.